 There are multiple ways to control outgoing traffic on AWS.

 With Route 53 Resolver DNS Firewall you can filter and regulate outbound DNS traffic for your virtual private cloud (VPC).
 It’s recommended to deny access to all domains except for the ones that you explicitly trust.
-It’s easy to implement and simple to deploy thru AWS Firewall Manager in a multi-account environment.
+It’s easy to implement and simple to deploy through AWS Firewall Manager in a multi-account environment.

 Note: This type of firewall will not prevent an outgoing connection to a IP address, but most malware outgoing connections are to URLs, and many time the infection can be prevented by disallowing the fetching of the malware in the first place.